-CONCEPT: The user of a vehicle equipped with i-Size compliant positions should be made aware of the existence and location of anchorages and top tether locations.
+CONCEPT: The user of a vehicle equipped with ISOFIX anchorages should be made aware of the existence and location of the anchorages, including any top tether anchorages.

-- a) Each seat which is equipped with i-Size anchorages must be marked.
-It must be clear which pairs anchorages should be used together. - b) The location of each i-Size anchorage must be marked. - c) The location of each top tether anchorage must be marked and include both text and a pictogram. - d) The i-Size markings require the relevant i-Size pictogram detailed in Regulation 16. - e) All markings must be of conspicuous design and both the text and pictogram must have colours which contrast with their background. - f) All markings must be permanently visible.
-Flag type labels are not acceptable. - g) All marking must be permanently attached to the vehicle. - h) i-Size relevant information must be presented in the vehicle handbook.
+- a) Each seat which is equipped with ISOFIX/i-Size anchorages must be marked.
+It must be clear which pairs anchorages should be used together. - b) The location of each ISOFIX/i-Size anchorage must be marked. - c) The location of each top tether anchorage must be marked and include both text and a pictogram. - d) The ISOFIX markings must include both text and a pictogram. i-Size markings only require the relevant i-Size pictogram detailed in Regulation 16. - e) All markings must be of conspicuous design and both the text and pictogram must have colours which contrast with their background. - f) All markings must be permanently visible.
+Flag type labels are not acceptable. - g) All marking must be permanently attached to the vehicle. - h) ISOFIX/i-Size relevant information must be presented in the vehicle handbook.